Black Betty: Early recordings (1933–1939)

-The song was first recorded in the field by US musicologists John and Alan Lomax in December 1933, performed a cappella by the convict James "Iron Head" Baker and a group at Central State Farm, Sugar Land, Texas (a State prison farm).
+The song was first recorded in the field by US musicologists John and Alan Lomax in December 1933, performed a cappella by the convict James "Iron Head" Baker and a group at Central State Farm in Sugar Land, Texas (a State prison farm).
 Baker was 63 years old at the time of the recording.

 The Lomaxes were recording for the Library of Congress and later field recordings in 1934, 1936, and 1939 also include versions of "Black Betty".
 A notated version was published in 1934 in the Lomaxes book American Ballads and Folk Songs.
 It was recorded commercially in New York in April 1939 for the Musicraft Records label by Lead Belly, as part of a medley with two other work songs: "Looky Looky Yonder" and "Yellow Woman's Doorbells".
 Musicraft issued the recording in 1939 as part of a 78-rpm five-disc album entitled Negro Sinful Songs sung by Lead Belly.
 Lead Belly had a long association with the Lomaxes, and had himself served time in State prison farms.
 Lead Belly was first recorded by the Lomaxes in 1933 when he was approximately 44 years old.
 John Lomax helped Lead Belly get the recording contract with Musicraft in 1939.